 You can listen to my previous interviews with Jason Steele and Beverly on my credit card podcast strategies page.

-Good luck Larry and let us know what you end up with!
+Good luck, Larry, and let me know what you end up with!